 Embrace the rich heritage of the Peranakans – descendants of Chinese immigrants who married local Malay women from the Straits Settlements – with a tour of this shophouse residence of collector Alvin Yapp located along Joo Chiat Terrace.
 In February 2011, the National Heritage Board awarded The Intan private-museum status.

 Visits are strictly by appointment.
 You can choose guided tours such as The Intan Tea Experience or The Intan Home Dining Experience.
 "The worst thing to ask a Peranakan boy is to recommend a Peranakan restaurant, because mother’s cooking is always the best.
 And also because we don’t eat Peranakan food outside," he says.

 At first Yapp was staying in a condominium in Marine Parade, where friends would invite themselves, and bring their friends and relatives.
-He moved to this shophouse three years ago.
-He started displaying his extensive collection of Peranakan furniture, costumes and trinkets after returning from living abroad five years ago, although he emphasises this is ‘not a full-time job, it’s merely a hobby’.
+He moved to this shophouse in 2008.
+He started displaying his extensive collection of Peranakan furniture, costumes and trinkets after returning from living abroad, although he emphasises this is "not a full-time job, it’s merely a hobby."

 The Intan is a heritage space that can accommodate up to 40 guests.
 It can host weddings and private photoshoots, corporate meetings, and celebrations and anniversaries.